Pablorossl/PassFort/README.md

 Contributions are welcome!
 - Fork the repo and create a feature branch.
 - Add clear comments and follow the existing code style.
-- Open a pull request with a clear description.
+- Open a pull request with a clear description of your changes.

 ---